The PAGE International Screenwriting Awards

 Your script is judged anonymously.
 When you enter the contest your script will be assigned a number, and the Judges will identify your entry by title and number only.
 Most importantly, in each round of competition our Judges are assigned scripts based on their personal interests and expertise, so your screenplay will always be evaluated by people who truly understand and appreciate the type of material you’ve written.

-In the first two rounds of competition, entries are evaluated by professional script readers and story analysts, all of whom have a minimum of three years’ experience working in the film and television industry.
+In the first two rounds of competition, entries are evaluated by professional script readers and story analysts, each of whom has a minimum of three years’ experience as a working professional in the film and television industry.
 Scripts that receive a score of 60 or higher from their first Judge are read by a second Judge, and the combined scores of these two Judges determine which scripts will advance to the Quarter-Final Round.

 Scripts that advance to the Quarter-Final Round (the top 10% of all entries in each category) are evaluated by professional screenwriters and screenwriting consultants.
 The combined scores of the Judges from the Preliminary and Quarter-Final Rounds determine which scripts will advance to the Semi-Final Round.

 Scripts that advance to the Semi-Final Round (the top 25 scripts in each category) are evaluated by Hollywood literary agents, managers, and development executives.
 The combined scores of the Judges from the Preliminary, Quarter-Final and Semi-Final Rounds determine which scripts will advance to the Final Round.

 Scripts are evaluated on a 10-point scale.
 The Judges assign scores of 1 to 10 for each of these elements:

 PREMISE/CONCEPT: The idea behind the story.
 What the movie is about.
 The “hook.”